 Aside from offering a unique flavour, the nutritional profile of apricots is also impressive.
-A lot of health benefits awaits those who include it in their diet regularly.
+A lot of health benefits await those who regularly include it in their diet.

 What is it?

-When ripe, apricots have a golden orange color like a sunset in the summer.
-It has a mild, sweet taste with a hint of tartness much like plums.
-It has a velvety surface.
-This stone fruit is actually a drupe with a single pit located at the centre of a crunchy flesh.
+When ripe, apricots have a golden-orange color like a sunset in the summer.
+They have a mild, sweet taste with a hint of tartness—similar to plums—and a velvety surface.
+This stone fruit is actually a drupe with a single pit located at the centre of its crunchy flesh.

-Apricots, which have an Asian origin, grow on small, deciduous trees that thrive in well-drained sloping soils.
+Apricots, which have an Asian origin, grow on small deciduous trees that thrive in well-drained, sloping soils.
 During the springtime, apricot trees produce beautiful white-pink flowers.
-Close relatives of apricots include nectarine, plums, and peaches.
+Close relatives of apricots include nectarines, plums, and peaches.

-Apricots have a long history—about 4,000 years ago on the mountain slopes of China where it was an important food crop.
-But it was already a well-known fruit in Greece even as far back as 60BC.
-It was the Greeks who gave apricots the tag name the “golden eggs of the sun” and brought it to Armenia, the Mediterranean, and Europe.
-But it was the Spanish explorers who brought apricots to the US in the 1700s.
+Apricots have a long history dating back about 4,000 years to the mountain slopes of China, where it was an important food crop.
+It was a well-known fruit in Greece as far back as 60BC, where it was referred to as “golden eggs of the sun”.
+The Greeks brought apricots to Armenia, the Mediterranean and Europe, but it was Spanish explorers who brought them to the US in the 1700s.

-Today, there are many countries that commercially produce apricots aside from China, Spain, and Greece.
-There's New Zealand, South America, Turkey, France, Russia, USA, Italy, Syria, and Iran.
+Today, there are many countries aside from China, Spain, and Greece that commercially produce apricots.
+These include New Zealand, South America, Turkey, France, Russia, USA, Italy, Syria, and Iran.

-Because there are all kinds of fruits to choose from in the market today, apricots are sometimes overlooked.
-But if you are going to take a closer look at this fruit, you would find a plethora of nutrition and health benefits other fruits won’t be able to match.
+There are all kinds of fruits to choose from at the market these days, so apricots are sometimes overlooked.
+If you were to take a closer look at this fruit, though, you would find a plethora of nutritional and health benefits that other fruits simply can't match.

-Apricots keep heart diseases away.
-Because apricots have significant amounts of Vitamin C, potassium, and carotenoids, regularly eating this fruit could help prevent heart disease and infections.
-It may even help regulate heartbeat, blood pressure and cholesterol levels in the body and promote healthy mucous membrane and skin.
+Lowers risk of Cardiovascular diseases.
+Because apricots contain significant amounts of vitamin C, potassium and carotenoids, regularly eating this fruit could help lower the risk of heart disease and infections.
+It may even help to regulate heartbeat, blood pressure and cholesterol levels in the body, as well as promote a healthy mucous membrane and skin.

 Apricots are really something.
 They are beautiful, delicious and nutritious.
 According to research, sun-dried apricots are nutritionally denser compared to fresh ones.
-To choose the best apricot products in the market, it is important to note the quality of the raw apricot used and how it was processed.
+To choose the best apricot products on the market, it is important to note the quality of the raw apricot and how it is processed.

-We offer dried apricot kernels Turkey that is pure.
-Our apricots are brown in colour like raisins because that is their natural colour when dried.
-We use NO food colouring and NO preservatives on them because we know those things have a negative impact on people’s health.
-When you buy organic dried apricot kernels from us, you can be sure what you will get is pure unadulterated dried apricot kernels, nothing less.
+We offer dried apricot kernels from Turkey that are pure.
+Our apricots are brown in colour like raisins, as that is their natural colour when dried.
+We do not use food colouring or preservatives on them, because we know that these can have a negative impact on health.
+When you buy organic dried apricot kernels from us, you can be sure that what you will receive are pure, unadulterated, dried apricot kernels.

 Impact Foods can provide a consistent supply of organic apricot kernels wholesale, in bulk, private label, and white label.
 We also have apricot kernel powder and apricot kernel whole.
 We can deliver to any place in the UK and all throughout Europe.